 Or even less often!

-Of course, clean if there is a need because of a sudden dirt on a certain area.
+Of course, clean if there is a need because of sudden dirt on a certain surface.

 So it’s better to have less of them 😉